Andrew Luck: Endorsements

 In March 2012, Nike, Inc. signed Luck to its roster of athletes.

 In September 2013, Luck became a partner and investor in BodyArmor SuperDrink.

 Administrative career

-After returning to school and completing his Master's degree, Luck became the general manager of Stanford Cardinal football in November 2024.
+After returning to school and completing his master's degree, Luck became the general manager of Stanford Cardinal football in November 2024.
 As one of his first acts as GM, Luck fired head football coach Troy Taylor on March 25, 2025, after two investigations into the latter's conduct towards female staffers.
 Luck then brought in Frank Reich, who had coached him in Indianapolis in his final year in the NFL, to replace Taylor as Stanford's new coach on an interim basis.

+The Cardinal went 4–8 in Luck's first full season as general manager, during which his focus was on developing the program for the long term and searching for a permanent head coach.
+The former included helping the team secure $100 million in fundraising during the year.
+After interviewing approximately 30 candidates, Stanford hired Luck's quarterback predecessor Tavita Pritchard as the new head coach in November 2025.